-- Brought Down to Normal: Happens to Superman and Superboy-Prime at the end of the story.
+- Brought Down to Normal: Happens to both Supermen and Superboy-Prime at the end of the story.

-- Chekhov's Gunman: In the second issue, The Joker is pissed off that he wasn't invited into the Society by Alexander for being too crazy and unpredictable.
-In the last issue he kills Alexander in an alleyway as revenge.
+- In the second issue, The Joker is pissed off that he wasn't invited into the Society by Alexander for being too crazy and unpredictable.
+In the last issue, he kills Alexander in an alleyway as revenge.

 - C-List Fodder: According to The Other Wiki, over sixty named characters were killed in this event.
 At best, only ten of those characters were really cared about.

-- Combat Breakdown: The final fight between Superboy-Prime and Superman and Kal-L as their powers begin to fade due to the red sun radiation they've absorbed.
+- Combat Breakdown: The final fight between Superboy-Prime, Superman and Kal-L as their powers begin to fade due to the red sun radiation they've absorbed.

 - Continuity Snarl: The series was an attempt to fix a couple of DCs more infamous ones.
-While the explanation for what happened was mocked, the results were pretty decent.
+While the explanation for what happened was mocked for a short time afterwards, the results were pretty decent.

 - Criminal Doppelgänger: Alexander Luthor Jr. for mainstream Luthor (who is also a criminal, but at least keeps his hands clean).

-- Debate and Switch: Initially there was some ambiguity about whether survivors of the original Multiverse could be right in regards to the moral condition of the current universe.
-After the first couple of issues it was gone; the rest of the series had Alex Luthor and Superboy-Prime as the clear-cut villains and Kal-L ended up changing sides.
+- Debate and Switch: Initially, there was some ambiguity about whether the survivors of the original Multiverse could be right in regards to the moral condition of the current universe.
+After the first couple of issues, it was gone; the rest of the series had Alex Luthor and Superboy-Prime as the clear-cut villains and Kal-L ended up changing sides.

 - However, Alex Luthor told Power Girl that he accepted that, no matter which universe or reality, a Superman and a Luthor will always be enemies.